 - Easy to get your sound - Once you understand what the controls do, it's easy to dial in the sound you want.

 - Only two presets in stock configuration - I listed "two presets" as a plus.
-But presets are so essential and the pedal is capable of so many different effects, that I find myself wishing it had one or two more!
-On the other hand, that would increase the size of the pedal and I very much appreciate the OM's compact size.
+But presets are so essential and the pedal is capable of so many different effects, that I find myself wishing it had more!
+On the other hand, that would increase the size of the pedal (assuming they provided a dedicated footswitch for each preset) and I very much appreciate the OM's compact size.
 Perhaps Source Audio's answer is the right one: The OM can be expanded with the Neuro Hub which allows you to store 128 presets for multiple Source Audio pedals, and adds more real-time control options.

 - Not stereo - I suppose you could argue that it makes some sense for a stompbox, but having the gorgeous OM sound engine limited to mono seems like an unnecessary handicap.